 - You duck down and whisper to the kids to be quiet.
 You direct them to a hidey-hole, you pull your weapon, and you get between them and anyone that might come down the aisle.
 Then, you wait.

-Evacuation Order: This almost happened to us one year during forest fire season.
+Evacuation Order: This almost happened to us one year during wildfire season.

 - There is a giant fire drawing near.
 It is entirely possible that everything you own will go up in smoke.
 You have 15 minutes to get out.